Quality assured, mobile site abrasive blasting and protective coating specialists, with in-house CIP NACE certified inspectors.

 - Garnet is available in various grades, is used on steel or at a low pressure for more delicate items or jobs which require a smoother finish, including concrete etching as well as general blasting work.

 - Soda ash blasting is available for surface cleaning without creating a profile.

 - High Pressure Water blasting is an effective method to clean or prepare surfaces in conjunction with abrasive blasting or before the application of protective coatings.
 Pressure varies from 1000psi to 40,000 psi.

 Any steel that has been professionally blasted can be coated successfully to provide many more years of visual and structural integrity.
 The essential first stage treatment of a steel substrate before the application of any coating is the most important factor affecting the total success of a corrosion protection system.
 A protective coating can then be painted on, sprayed on, plated on or even welded onto a material.
 Paint systems range from single Pac oxides and phosphate primers to inorganic zinc rich to multiple epoxy coat systems designed to specifically protect steel or substrate from corrosion in the environment it faces.

-Mobile units can work successfully at any industrial or commercial application, blasting any surface and the exact same level of quality and service will be enjoyed when you take advantage of our mobile service.
+Mobile units can work efficiently at any industrial or commercial application, blasting any surface and the exact same level of quality and service will be delivered when you take advantage of our mobile service.

-With a range of mobile equipment and the highest standards in OHS and quality management you can rely on HIS to get the job done on your site efficiently and cleanly so you can get back to operating as soon as possible.
+With a range of mobile equipment and the highest standards in OHS and Quality Management you can rely on High Impact Solutions to execute the scope efficiently to enable operations as soon as possible.